xdmushui/partner-center-sdk/develop/get-a-partner-usage-summary.md

 You can use the **PartnerUsageSummary** resource to get a partner usage summary of all customers that purchased a specific Azure service or resource during the current billing period.

-*The total returned by this API will not return consumption for customers that have Azure plan.* Planned for deprecation in the future.
+*The total returned by this API will not return consumption for customers that have an Azure plan.* Planned for deprecation in the future.

 ## Prerequisites